silecs/moodle-local-resourcenotif/README.md

 The Moodle admin can modify this default setting.
 The teacher can change the text to send.

-The message is sent to all the users enrolled into the course and allowed to view the resource.
+The teacher can control who the message is sent to, by default all the users enrolled into the course and allowed to view the resource.
 The notification conforms to resource access restrictions such as course groups.